thkoch2001/tvlfyi_depot/docs/CONTRIBUTING.md

 particular use-case or whether it is generally applicable for other users of the project.

 When in doubt - just ask!
-You can reach out to me via [mail](mailto:mail@tazj.in) or on Twitter / IRC / etc.
+You can reach out to us at [depot@tazj.in](mailto:depot@tazj.in) or on Twitter, IRC, etc.

 ## Commit messages